imperial-morse/In-vivo-tFUS-planner/REFERENCES.md

 | Specific heat Cp | 1300 J/(kg·K) | **Duck (2013)**, via Constans et al. (2018) Table 3 |
 | Absorption α | 2.7·f^1.18 dB/cm → 1.19 dB/cm at 500 kHz | **Pinton et al. (2012)** |

-1. **Absorption, not total attenuation.** Pinton et al. separate absorption from scattering. `Q = 2αI` requires absorption only.
-Reflection at the water/bone impedance mismatch is produced by k-Wave from ρ and c, so feeding a measured *transmission* loss back in as absorption would double-count it.
-2. **These are generic cortical-bone values, not mouse-measured.** No published source gives a mouse-measured ρ and c.
-Duck's values sit between the other published choices, and the impedance (the quantity reflection depends on) is within 1 % across every reasonable option.

 ### Thermal model